Quantum Metrology with Delegated Tasks: Motivation

-Recent works have incorporated quantum cryptography protocols into a quantum metrology setting to address possible security risks, such as unsecured quantum channels \cite{shettell2021, huang2019, xie2018, komar2014} and masking information from honest-but-curious eavesdroppers in a remote sensing setting \cite{takeuchi2019, okane2020, yin2020}.
-In this article, we address delegation of all parts of the metrology process to an untrusted third party.
+In the past few years, quantum cryptography has been introduced to quantum metrology to address possible security risks, such as unsecured quantum channels \cite{shettell2021, huang2019, xie2018, komar2014} and masking information from honest-but-curious eavesdroppers \cite{takeuchi2019, okane2020, yin2020}.
+In this work, we expand the repertoire of studied scenarios by considering the delegation of a portion of the quantum metrology process to an untrusted third party.
 We partition a quantum metrology problem into three tasks: state preparation, parameter encoding and measurements, and explore the repercussions when a specific task, or a combination, is delegated.
 The different scenarios are summarized in Fig.~(\ref{fig:DelegatedScenarios}).
 Note that there is an additional task of processing the measurement results and creating the estimate, however we ignore this since it is inherently a classical computation.
 We propose cryptographic protocols to circumvent malicious activity and achieve a sense of security for the scenarios of delegated state preparation and/or delegated measurements.

-We use the tools presented in \cite{shettell2021} to determine the integrity of the underlying quantum metrology problem in terms of the soundness of the cryptographic part of the protocol.
-Integrity is a measure retaining functionality in the presence of a malicious adversary.
-Precision of an estimate is arguably the most relevant quantity for quantum metrology.
-Logically, we define the integrity as the difference of attained precision in the cryptographic framework and ideal framework.
-In \cite{shettell2021} we use these tools to prove security for a protocol for sharing resources over an untrusted channel, but where agents are trusted.
-In this work we extend the framework to delegating portions of quantum metrology to untrusted third party agents.